eXcal1bur589/eXcal1bur589.github.io/TryHackMe/hosts/wreath/wreath.md

 ## Git Server Exploitation

 When trying to access anything on the page, I'm asked to authenticate.
-I don't have any credentials to use, so I'll start looking for known exploits to try Googling for GitStack exploits shows that there is an unauthenticated RCE exploit available: https://github.com/kacperszurek/exploits/blob/master/GitStack/gitstack_unauthenticated_rce.py
+I don't have any credentials to use, so I'll start looking for known exploits to try.
+Googling for GitStack exploits shows that there is an unauthenticated RCE exploit available: https://github.com/kacperszurek/exploits/blob/master/GitStack/gitstack_unauthenticated_rce.py

 I just need to modify the exploit to use the IP address of the web server, and fire it off: